hansfdev/myportfolio/index.md

 title: Home
 ---
 <div class="maincontent">
-  <p> Hello there!
-Welcome to my web portfolio, here you can find detailed information about my professional and personal experience, as well as some information about myself.</p>
+  <p>Hello there!
+Welcome to my web portfolio, here you can find detailed information about my work experience and a little bit about me.</p>

   <h1>Professional Projects</h1>